Last updated on April 24th, 2018

 Gerry: A former pastry chef and baker, Gerry worked for Whole Foods Market as a bakery manager for 10 years before becoming a stay-at-home dad and a full time food blogger.
 Gerry is a self-taught food and drink photographer with features in many fine magazines including a cover shot for Gluten Free Living.
 Gerry uses a Canon 6D and switches between his two favorite lenses, a 100mm macro and my 24-70mm.

 Alanna: Alanna is a also a former pastry chef-turned food photographer, stylist, videographer, and cookbook author.
 Alanna’s cookbook, Alternative Baker, just won an IACP award for Best Health & Special Diet Cookbook.
 Alanna currently works with Sarah as a food stylist for the New York Times, and her work work has been featured in web and in print, including Food & Wine, Bon Appetit, Go Gluten-Free, GFF Magazine, and The New York Times.
-Alanna shoots with a Canon 5D Mark III and switches between her 50mm 1.2/L, 100mm macro, and her newest lens a 35mm.
+Alanna shoots with a Canon 5D Mark III and switches between her 50mm 1.2/L, 100mm macro, and her newest lens, a 35mm.

 Sarah: I’m a self-taught gluten-free baker/home cook, who started a blog while earning my PhD in Education and now, 4 years later, I work as a food photographer, stylist, videographer, and freelance web designer and developer.
 In addition to working as a food stylist for The New York times, I style and photograph products and recipes for national web and print campaigns for various companies.
-I shoot with a Canon 5D Mark IV and switches between her 50mm 1.4 and 100mm macro.
+I shoot with a Canon 5D Mark IV and switch between my 50mm 1.4 and 100mm macro.

 THE WORKSHOP DETAILS